UK’s wider Covid-19 death toll passes 175,000

 – A total of 94,998 deaths involving Covid-19 took place in the UK in 2020, compared with 81,037 in 2021 – though this figure will rise once all deaths that occurred at the end of last year have been registered.

-This is down 32% on the previous week, but the ONS said the number was affected by the bank holidays on December 27 and 28, when register offices were likely to be closed.
+This is down 32 per cent on the previous week, but the ONS said the number was affected by the bank holidays on 27 and 28 December, when register offices were likely to be closed.

-Around one in 14 (6.9%) of all deaths registered in England and Wales in the week to December 31 mentioned Covid-19 on the death certificate.
+Around one in 14 (6.9 per cent) of all deaths registered in England and Wales in the week to 31 December mentioned Covid-19 on the death certificate.

 Register for free to continue reading